icub-tech-iit/design-holder-realsense/report.md

 | ------------- | ------------- |
 |<p align="center"> <img src=https://user-images.githubusercontent.com/9716288/99963251-c7c4bf80-2d91-11eb-8ece-8cf4e2c9562f.jpg width="350"> </p> | <p align="center">  <img src=https://user-images.githubusercontent.com/9716288/99966394-8387ee00-2d96-11eb-8e81-4a0e563a0b51.jpg width="350"> </p> |

-The best pose identified is at `-2.0841    1.0000   -9.5375  -25.0746`.
+The best pose identified is at `(-2 -7.4112 36.25) cm` and `-25.0746 degrees`.
 However, there is a _range_ of suitable poses, shown on the right, for which the computed score was below `0.005`.

 #### 3.3 Object in the middle